-Through coordination with local law enforcement agencies, any criminal activity engaged in by students at off-campus locations of student organizations, is monitored and recorded.
-This information is provided to the Dean of Students for any action or follow-up that may be required.
-There is currently one (1) off-campus housing location at: 4306 Aztec Drive, Dallas, TX 75216 located approximately 3.0 miles from the College in the Oak Cliff Gardens community of Dallas.
+Through coordination with local law enforcement agencies, any criminal activity engaged in by students at off-campus locations, is monitored and recorded.
+This information is provided to the Dean of Student Experiences and/or the Chief Administrative Officer for any action or follow-up that may be required.

+There are currently two (2) off-campus housing location at the following addresses: